rpenfold/velox/CONTRIBUTING.md

 3. **Check namespace** - Use `builtin::` namespace for function calls in tests
 4. **Review test examples** - See the RPT test example above

-## TODO: Functions Parity with Formula.js
+## Backlog: Functions Parity and Roadmap

 This section tracks Excel/Formula.js functions that we intend to implement.
 Items are grouped by category and checked when implemented.
 Contributions welcome – please reference this list in PRs.